bitcraze/crazyflie-link-cpp/README.md

 ## To Do

+* use async for scan
 * add condition variables to lower CPU usage
   * in radio loop
-* add scanning based on connection instances and async (single radio)
 * add radio scheduler (* notation)
 * switch scanning to radio scheduler to use multiple radios
 * add test examples to measure bandwidth/latency/packet droprate